 How Long Does it Take to Get Disability Benefits?

-Disability applicants are living under financial strain and probably want to know when they will start receiving benefits.
+Disability applicants are living under financial strain and likely want to know when they will start receiving much needed benefits.
 Supplemental Security Income and Social Security disability benefits programs have many parts and requirements, so the Social Security Administration (SSA) gives a broad idea of when you can start getting your benefits checks.

 How Long Do I Have to be Disabled to Apply for Social Security Disability?

 In order to have a condition, injury, or illness that is considered "disabling," the SSA requires that the ailment persist for at least five months before a person is approved to receive benefits.
-The administration wants to ensure that they pay benefits to people who are dealing with long-term disabilities.
+The administration wants to ensure that benefits only go to individuals who are dealing with long-term disabilities.

 When Will I Know the Status of My Disability Application?